 You sleep to recharge your body.
 If you don’t get enough sleep you feel… sleepy.
 So far I’ve said nothing that isn’t already obvious right?
 But remember that when you’re tired, your body is much more likely to crave high-calorie foods.
 That’s because your body wants to convert those calories into energy so it’ll feel less sleepy.
 The problem is most people do not need extra calories.
 Also not getting the proper amount of rest can really mess with your metabolism.

 Sleep is an important aspect of your life and optimal amounts are needed to allow your body to work effectively.
 Whether it’s decreasing how many calories are burned by your body, increases in hormones that cause you to eat more food or less healthy foods in general, the impact of crappy sleep rears its ugly head in many directions.
+Even 30 minutes less of sleep can result in an increased risk of weight gain.
 You can learn more in this blog written by Dr. Chad Kerksick.

 Reason #4 – Because You Eat Too Much